Fancy exploring València old town by bike?

 València only experiences 10-12 days of rain per year and so the sun is (often) shining and the bicycle routes are extensive and easy to navigate.
-Here is a route for a DIY bicycle tour of València city.

 We hired bicycles from Bed and Bike in the old town for a very reasonable €7 per day or €13 for two days.
 The bikes are in good nick and come with locks and helmets if required.

 On our own steam we pedalled all the way down to El Saler beach in the south, across to the northern city beaches of La Malvarrosa and Playa del Cabanyal and made a DIY bicycle tour of the city centre.

+So, are you ready for it?
 Here is our recommended DIY bicycle route of València city centre.

-The DIY bicycle tour of València
+The DIY Bicycle Tour Of València

 - Torres de Serranos